- Business and Employment»

 White label goods are products that are manufactured without a brand name, but are sold to other organizations to resell under their own brand name.
 Many store brands are actually white label goods which are then labeled with the store's name.
 Some white label goods are actually made by national brands for the sole purpose of selling to retailers for resale.

-In tough economic times, consumer commitment to buying brand name goods often drops in favor of store or even unbranded products.
+In tough economic times, consumer commitment to buying brand name goods often drops in favor of store or even unbranded products (Time).
 And because consumers are aware of the fact that some store brands are actually national brands under the label, they have less resistance to trying store brand products.

 While selling white label goods to retailers may be a strategy to help national brands build sales, there is also the danger of these store brands cannibalizing the national brand name products.
 Though this strategy can help build total market share, it can also reduce revenues and profits from national brands' higher priced products.